RoJac88/metaclass-animal-game/README.md

 Finally it is also possible to bet on two or three animals, or even 2 double digit numbers.

+## Preview

+The best way to interact with this notebook is to clone the repo and play around with it locally.
+Check out **[this link](https://nbviewer.jupyter.org/github/RoJac88/metaclass-animal-game/blob/master/meta-animals.ipynb)** for a well formated preview.

 ## What is this thing anyway?